abhaybd/BeakerUtil/README.md

 This project is a collection of command-line utilities for [Beaker](https://beaker.org).

-This project includes the following features (list will be updated as the package grows)
-1. `launch` - Intelligently launch a new interactive beaker session.
-Given a cluster, finds a node with available resources automatically and launches a session on that node, wrapped in a tmux session in order to keep it alive.

 ## Installation

 1. Ensure that Beaker is set up locally by following [these instructions](https://beaker-docs.apps.allenai.org/start/install.html).